adx19/Devops_Classwork/README.md

 - Learned to take input from shell and use it
 - Learned to run commands, get output save in log directly from shell
 - Learned about variable in shell scripting
+- Learned about applying if and while loops in shell scripting
+- Practiced the while loop and if loop as homework and is implemented.
 **Implementation can be found in the repo**

 ------------------